Vincit/objection.js/README.md

 What moron.js doesn't give you:

  * A custom query DSL.
 SQL is used everywhere
- * Automatic database schema creation and migration Automatic schema creation and migration is useful for the simple things, but usually just gets in your way when doing anything non-trivial.
-Moron.js leaves the schema and migration related things to you. knex has a great [migration tool](http://knexjs.org/#Migrations) that we recommend for this job.
+ * Automatic database schema creation and migration.
+    It is useful for the simple things, but usually just gets in your way when doing anything non-trivial.
+    Moron.js leaves the schema related things to you. knex has a great [migration tool](http://knexjs.org/#Migrations) that we recommend for this job.

 API documentation can be found [here](http://vincit.github.io/moron.js).